 Basically, it’s all about travelling smart.
 Pay attention to your surroundings, don’t get yourself mixed up in dodgy situations, and keep our safety travel tips for Amsterdam in mind when you’re there!

 We’re totally into solo travel here at The Broke Backpacker.
 But as with pretty much anything ever, there are good points and bad points to it.
-The cool part is ding YOUR OWN thing, which is both challenging and enlightening.
-Bad points are that one may become lonely or even lose touch.
+The cool part is doing YOUR OWN thing, which is both challenging and enlightening.
+The bad part is that one may become lonely or even lose touch.

-At the end of the day, Amsterdam is SAFE to travel alone.
+At the end of the day, the cultural hub of Amsterdam is SAFE to travel alone.
 You can walk around pretty safely, do whatever you want, and all without too much of a worry.
-We do have a few safety tips for travelling solo in Amsterdam and for avoiding any sort of bad vibes, so listen up…
+I do have a few safety tips for travelling solo in Amsterdam and for avoiding any sort of bad vibes, so listen up…

 - And on that note, don’t take all your valuables with you on a night out e.g. passport, cards, money.
 The more stuff you take out, the more stuff there is to lose.
 If you lose all of that stuff and can’t get home you’re pretty much done for.